Do I need funeral cover?

 Some life companies offer cover for funeral expenses as an add-on benefit on a life policy or an immediate expense benefit.

-This benefit may be offered at no additional cost and the benefit may be an advance pay out of the amount for which your life is insured.
+This benefit may be offered at no additional cost and the benefit may be an advance pay out of part of the amount for which your life is insured.

 Alternatively, it may come at an additional premium and may also offer cover for your spouse or children.